 Rachelle is the founding editor in chief of Peach Mag, an independent literary publishing project with an online journal, print anthologies, live and virtual events, an editorial apprenticeship for teens.
 She is also an editorial advisor to Foundlings Press.
 She has presented both locally and nationally on topics such as building literary community, publishing etiquette, and trends and developments affecting the independent publishing industry.
-For the 2020-21 academic year, she served as the assistant managing editor of jubilat, and in 2017, she served on the editorial advisory board of the anthology My Next Heart: New Buffalo Poetry.
+For the 2020-21 academic year, she served as the assistant managing editor of jubilat.
+In 2017, she served on the editorial advisory board of the anthology My Next Heart: New Buffalo Poetry.

 Rachelle recently attended the Tin House Winter Workshop for nonfiction and is currently working on several new manuscripts.
 She lives between Buffalo and Western Massachusetts, where she is an MFA candidate in poetry at UMass Amherst.

 by Stephen Gabris for Buffalo Spree